COMP6900/COMP6900.github.io/pages/Lectures/lec6.md

 - APIC_BASE MSR: u32
 - byte40: flags and legacy 8259 PIC mode
 - byte44: packed (c-like) structs containing info about the APICs on the system.
 IO APIC, local APIC, etc

+The IO and Local structures begin with a 2B header.

+- type of the structure: u8
+- length of structure: u8